hotcomkarl/ladensia/README.md

 You can see a demo of Ladensia Shop on http://demo.ladensia.de

-Please notice that not all Bundles of this Application are fully functional, tested and still in development.
+Please notice that not all Bundles of this Application are not fully functional, tested and still in development.
 And shouldn't be used in a productiv enviroment without modification and/or testing.

 This document contains information on how to install and start